dmhenaopa/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 + [8-esrever.js](https://github.com/dmhenaopa/holbertonschool-higher_level_programming/blob/master/0x13-javascript_objects_scopes_closures/8-esrever.js): A function that returns the reversed version of a list.
 Associated with the 8-main.js file.
 + [9-logme.js](https://github.com/dmhenaopa/holbertonschool-higher_level_programming/blob/master/0x13-javascript_objects_scopes_closures/9-logme.js): A function that prints the number of arguments already printed and the new argument value.
 Output format: `<number arguments already printed>: <current argument value>`.
 Associated with the 9-main.js file.
 + [10-converter.js](https://github.com/dmhenaopa/holbertonschool-higher_level_programming/blob/master/0x13-javascript_objects_scopes_closures/10-converter.js): A function that converts a number from base 10 to another base passed as argument.
 Associated with the 10-main.js file.
++ [100-map.js](https://github.com/dmhenaopa/holbertonschool-higher_level_programming/blob/master/0x13-javascript_objects_scopes_closures/100-map.js): A script that imports an array and computes a new array using map().
+The new list is created with each value equal to the value of the initial list, multipled by the index in the list.
+Associated with the 100-data.js file.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTM2NDk4MjI4MF19
 -->